 Currently, accepted practice in the fuel marketing industry in Israel is to grant customers (especially fleet customers and commercial customers) a credit line for the purchase of products for extended periods without any security interest.
-In each of the Commercial and Fueling Sites segment and the direct marketing segment, Dor Alon grants customers credit for up to 90 days.
-During 2010, Dor Alon had an average of NIS 483 million in outstanding customer credit (30 credit days) in the Commercial and Fueling Sites segment, and an average of NIS 440 million in outstanding customer credit (83 credit days) in the direct marketing segment.
+In each of the Retail Outlets and Convenience Stores operation and the Direct Marketing operation, Dor Alon grants customers credit for up to 90 days.
+During 2011, Dor Alon had an average of NIS 588 million in outstanding customer credit (30 credit days) in the Retail Outlets and Convenience Stores operation, and an average of NIS 428 million in outstanding customer credit (90 credit days) in the Direct Marketing operation.
 As a result of the extension of customer credit, Dor Alon is exposed to the risk of delayed collections and nonpayment of debt.